By Mary Yeung

 Going to the green market on the weekend has never been easier.
 This year, Community Farmers Markets, has opened two new green markets in the nabe, one on the south side of picturesque McGolrick Park (Russell St.) in Greenpoint and another at the spunky Cooper Park (Maspeth Ave.) in East Williamsburg.
 There, you’ll find an array of farm produce along with enough artisanal food to make your weekend just that much more yummy.

 At McGolrick Park, I was surprised to find Ben Flanner, president of Brooklyn Grange, manning the booth himself.
 Brooklyn Grange is the celebrated rooftop farm located on top of a giant warehouse in Long Island City.
 Short of growing the kale yourself, you can’t get fruit and vegetables more local than that.
-Ben was cheerfully dripping drops of Propolis tincture on the back of our hands so we could taste the potency of this cocktail mixer.
+Ben was cheerfully dripping drops of Propolis tincture on the backs of our hands so we could taste the potency of this cocktail mixer.
 He was also selling ground cherries and Tulsi Tea alongside all the beautiful vegetables he grows.

 Another interesting vendor is Brooklyn Cured, a two-year-old sausage company from Brooklyn native Scott Bridi.
 He ran the Gramercy Tavern’s charcuterie program for two years and worked for Marlow and Daughter’s Butcher Shop for a year before striking out on his own.
 He grew up in Bensonhurst and worked at hipster joints around town; the perfect guy to bridge the divide between the Natives and the Hipsters.
 Brooklyn Cured carries andouille sausage, merguez (lamb), chicken chorizo, wild boar with porcini mushroom sausage among other exotic seasoned meats.